dilner1/Portfolio_one/README.md

-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+In the GitHub repository, navigate to the Settings tab In the pages section, go to select branch drop-down menu, select Main Once the Main branch has been selected, a link to the site is provided

 The live link can be found here - https://dilner1.github.io/Studio-Six/